 Amazon is brutal on the buy box.
 Knowing where they are on an item is important in deciding if you can profit or not.

 Tools like Tactical Arbitrage (which can be used for wholesale, online and retail arbitrage) will allow you to filter out products if Amazon is on the listing.

 Items that are purchased at MSRP and sold above MSRP often have heightened risk for tanking prices.
 Also, selling above MSRP will lead to possible "suppressed buy box" listings.

-A suppressed buy box is less appealing to customers but isn't a "death sentence" for a listing by any means.
-Just keep in mind that if previous listings had a buy box (priced more "reasonably" in Amazon's eyes) the sales velocity will be impacted negatively.
+A suppressed buy box is less appealing to customers, but isn't a "death sentence" for a listing by any means.
+Just keep in mind that if previous listings had a buy box (priced more "reasonable" in Amazon's eyes) the sales velocity will be affected negatively.